ansible/ansible-dev-tools/docs/getting-started/building-collection.md

 ## Step 2: Installing your collection using ansible-development-environment (ade)

-- With the initial collection structure in place, use 'ansible-development-environment' (pip4a) to install the newly created collection in editable mode, similar to Python modules.
+- With the initial collection structure in place, use 'ansible-dev-environment' (ade) to install the newly created collection in editable mode, similar to Python modules.

 - Navigate to the collection directory and run the following command: